 - No problems with jamming

-- Only shreds four sheets at once
+- Only suitable for shredding four sheets at once

-- Not suitable for extended use
+- Not ideal for extended use

 4. Best for small offices: Fellowes Powershred 79Ci Shredder

 For a well-rounded paper shredder for a small office or your home, the Fellowes Powershred 79Ci is an excellent option.
 This paper shredder features a cross-cut mechanism that reduces papers, credit cards, staples, paper clips and even CDs and DVDs into small particles of approximately 5/32 of an inch — certainly small enough to protect your personal information.